-Lack of insurance or underinsurance – In many case, people cannot afford health insurance or their deductible is so high that they are unable to use the insurance in a way that impacts health.
+- Lack of insurance or underinsurance: In many case, people cannot afford health insurance or their deductible is so high that they’re unable to use the insurance in a way that impacts health.

-Age – Age discrimination can cause healthcare professionals to assume someone’s medical issues are a result of aging, instead of looking for an alternative reason based on their symptoms.
-Also, elderly people are not always trusted to accurately report their symptoms and are often excluded from clinical trials.
+- Age: Age discrimination can cause healthcare professionals to assume someone’s medical issues are a result of aging, instead of looking for an alternative reason based on their symptoms.
+Also, elderly people aren’t always trusted to accurately report their symptoms and are often excluded from clinical trials.

 More healthcare organizations are making health equity a strategic priority.
 A growing number have initiated resources, infrastructure and programs designed to make health equity a leader-driven priority, developing structures and processes to support equity, and taking actions to better address SDOH and close care gaps.

 A growing number of healthcare professionals understand that some patient populations need additional support to achieve the same health outcomes as other patient populations, such as helping them get to doctor appointments or arranging home visits.